bitanath/parsnip/README.md

 ### Installation
 Install as you would any Chrome Extension in Developer Mode.
 Simply Load Unpacked from folder after enabling Developer Mode in `chrome://extensions`

-The working of this extension however, depends on the AI Gemini Nano Model being downloaded through trial_tokens for this extension with key `trial_tokens` in `manifest.json`.
-In case the extension ID changes, this trial token will expire, and a new one needs to be generated from [here](https://developer.chrome.com/origintrials/#/trials/active)

 ### Usage
 Once installed, simply press `Shift+Alt+F` or `Shift+Option+F` in order to open up the search UI on any page.
 Tabs are indexed and vectorized in the background while you browse.